sarahsr6/DH110/Assignments/assign_4/README.md

 Daniella is feeling overwhelmed with the workload of college and trying to maintain individual relationships with each of her friends.
 She misses the close-knit social circle she had back home and feels disconnected from her friends and family.
 She finds it hard to juggle all her responsibilities and maintain a healthy social life.

 ##### How
-By using the group calling and group chat app, Daniella can save time and energy while staying connected with her friends.
+By using the family friendly discord, Daniella can save time and energy while staying connected with her friends.
 She can have group calls with all her friends at once, making it easier to catch up with everyone at the same time.
 Additionally, she can use the group chat to share updates, memes, and jokes with all her friends, creating a sense of camaraderie and closeness even from a distance.
 She can also use the app's streaming feature to watch movies and TV shows with her friends, making it a fun way to multitask her relaxation time with catching up with her friends.

 ##### Daniella's Journey Map
 ![Daniella journey map](DaniellaJourney.png)